-Whilst we acknowledge such allegations may be false, malicious or misplaced, we also acknowledge they may be founded.
+Whilst the Trust and its schools acknowledge such allegations may be false, malicious or misplaced, we also acknowledge they may be founded.
 It is, therefore, essential that all allegations are investigated properly, in line with agreed procedures and outcomes are recorded.
-All school staff will maintain a culture of vigilance based on the notion that 'it could happen here'.
-Staff are expected to maintain professional boundaries at all times in line with the code of conduct
+All Trust and school staff will maintain a culture of vigilance based on the notion that 'it could happen here'.
+Staff are expected to maintain professional boundaries at all times in line with the code of conduct of each Trust school.

-Staff will be encouraged to use the whistle blowing policy if they have concerns regarding the conduct or behaviour of a colleague and they feel that matter has not been addressed appropriately by the school.
+The Trust and its schools' staff will be encouraged to use the whistle blowing policy if they have concerns regarding the conduct or behaviour of a colleague and they feel that matter has not been addressed appropriately by the Trust or the school.

-For guidance on action to be taken upon receiving or identifying an allegation or concern - please follow the guidance in the current Disciplinary Policy.
+For guidance on action to be taken upon receiving or identifying an allegation or concern - please follow the guidance in the current Managing Allegations Policy.